 A hot pot of cultures, Puducherry or Pondicherry, however you may like to call it, is one place where a quick weekend will never seem enough – especially when it comes to food.
 From local to European, and even Asian flavours, this little town has quite a bit to offer.
+Here are some of the best restaurants you must try when in the city.

 Photo courtesy: Dishant Bhasin